kate-skorija/robogers-neighborhood/README.md

 ## Description

-This website xxx.
+This website let's users talk to Mr. Roboger!
+If users submit a number, they will be supplied with Mr. Roboger's response.
+Mr. Roboger's language is very specific, and I used a JavaScript for loop to make sure the right response is returned.
 You may view the published site on [GitHub Pages](https://kate-skorija.github.io/xxx).

 ## Specifications

+**Behavior**: Program will only let a user input a number, 0 or greater
+  * Input: "hello"
+  * Output: "alert: Please enter a number!"

 **Behavior**: Program will return a range of numbers from 0 to the users inputted number
   * Input: "4"
   * Output: "0, 1, 2, 3, 4"

-**Behavior**: Program will replace the number 1 with "Beep!"
-  * Input: "1"
-  * Output: "'0', 'Beep!'"

-**Behavior**: Program will replace the number 2 with "Boop!"
-  * Input: "2"
-  * Output: "'0', 'Beep!', 'Boop!'"

-**Behavior**: Program will replace the number 3 with "Won't you be my neighbor?"
-  * Input: "3"
-  * Output: "'0', 'Beep!', 'Boop!', 'Won't you be my neighbor?'"

 **Behavior**: Program will replace any number with 1 as any digit with "Beep!"
  * Input: "10"